drug-design/course/docs/chapters/protein-structure.md

 ### Forces Involved in Protein Stability

-Protein stability arises from many noncovalent interactions such as hydrogen-bonding, hydrophobic and electrostatic interactions.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-structure/forces-involved-protein-stability-d10f2e53'><i class='fa fa-play' aria-hidden='true'></i></button>Protein stability arises from many noncovalent interactions such as hydrogen-bonding, hydrophobic and electrostatic interactions.
 Their individual forces are weak (many hundred times weaker than the strength of a covalent bond), but their great number and broad distribution create a cooperative effect that dictates how the protein fold into a conformation.

 ![](https://media.drugdesign.org/course/protein-structure/6_3_0_0_1.jpg){: loading=lazy }

 ### Proteins are not Static

-Proteins are not motionless under physiological conditions.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-structure/proteins-are-not-static-4564ed12'><i class='fa fa-play' aria-hidden='true'></i></button>Proteins are not motionless under physiological conditions.
 Thermodynamic vibrations of the atoms may induce movement of entire regions of the protein.
 Dynamic changes of protein conformations range from local side chain rearrangements to complex backbone motions such as the hinge bending illustrated below.
 Conformational changes are key elements for the biological function of the protein.

 ![](https://media.drugdesign.org/course/protein-structure/protein_not_static.gif){: loading=lazy }